 Step 1: Select Sheet

-Select the sheet or report that contains the calendar data you want to display.
-Once you’ve selected the sheet, click Next.
+Select the sheet or report that contains the Smartsheet data you want to display.
+Once you’ve selected the sheet, select Next.

 NOTE: Your sheet or report must include at least one date column.